pcrockett/words/README.md

 ## Words

-Having fun with encoding / decoding things using (mostly) English words, and one-time-pad cryptography.
+Having fun with encoding / decoding things using (mostly) English words, and [one-time pad][3] cryptography.

 To create a one-time pad, run `make`.
 Then to see the proof-of-concept: